handzlikchris/Unity.QuestRemoteHandTracking/readme.md

 3) Remove `Main Camera` game object
 4) Add `OVRCameraRig` from `Assets\Oculus\VR\Prefabs`
     - Make sure `Hand Tracking Support` is set to `Controllers And Hands`
+	- if you can't see that option make sure platform in build settings is set to `Android`
 5) Add `OVRHandPrefab` and rename to `LeftHand`
     - in `OVRSkeleton` script set `Update Root Pose` and `Enable Physics Capsules`
 6) Add `OVRHandPrefab` and rename to `RightHand`